mdnmdn/asimeow/README.md

 3. Can slow down backup and restore operations

 Asimeow automatically identifies and excludes these directories based on project types, saving backup space and improving Time Machine performance.

+## Contributing

+Contributions are welcome!
+Here's how you can contribute to Asimeow:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-new-feature`
+3. Make your changes and commit them: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature/my-new-feature`
+5. Submit a pull request

+### Continuous Integration

+This project uses GitHub Actions for continuous integration and deployment:

+- All pull requests and pushes to the main branch are automatically tested
+- Tests run on macOS to ensure compatibility with the target platform
+- Code formatting and linting are checked using `cargo fmt` and `clippy`
+- When a new version tag (v*) is pushed, the package is automatically published to crates.io

 ## Acknowledgments